 – In 2012 the British Chamber of Commerce in Mexico signed an agreement with Canning House, a highly renowned think tank and steering forum in the UK, dedicated to promoting conferences, dialogue, and debate on political, economic, and social issues in Latin America.

-– The Chamber participates in the annual conference of The Association of British Chambers of Commerce in Latin America (Britlan).
+– The Chamber participates in the annual conference of British Chambers in Latin America and the Caribbean – BritLac.
 Belonging to this network of Chambers, our members have access to the benefits of receiving support from our colleagues in Latin America, without having to acquire corresponding memberships.

 – The Chamber maintains a strong relationship with the British Embassy in Mexico, regularly collaborating in events for our members.

 – BritChaM signed a MoU with the Aberdeen & Grampian Chamber of Commerce, and with the East Midlands Chamber of Commerce the main objective is to collaborate more closely and promote business opportunities.